To impress today’s TV news boss, there are a few things to remember.

 The modern day TV reporter

-Good advice would be to take the term ‘multi-tasking’ to a new level wherever possible.
+First, try to be under 22.
+Second, hone your shouting as well as shooting skills.
+Third, take the term ‘multi-tasking’ to a new level wherever possible.

 You’ll be a standalone news soldier, combining what used to be six jobs into one.
 You’ll be expected to